METASHONGKONG/ESP8266-Lua-NEW/2. Lua/README.md

 Direct control mode: The NodeOne act as an router, use your mobile phone to connect the NodeOne and control it directly.

 ###1.
 General API
+These APIs are general API that can control all function of the NodeOne.
+However, these APIs are for more advanced user.
+For details, please refer to http://www.funmetas.com.hk/nodeone/

 Link | Description
 ----|------